gvisoc/rpm-systemd-hw/readme.md

 The unit file is located under `hello-service/src/systemd`: `hello.service`.

 ### RPM configuration
-The file reponsible for the configuration is `hello-service/pom.xml` and uses Codehaus' `rpm-maven-plugin`.
+The file reponsible for the configuration is `hello-service/pom.xml` and uses MojoHaus' `rpm-maven-plugin`.

 ## Use
 1. Build the project and create the RPM package by executing the usual Maven tasks, `mvn clen compile package`